Redocly/redoc/README.md

 * `sortEnumValuesAlphabetically` - set to true, sorts all enum values in all schemas alphabetically
 * `sortOperationsAlphabetically` - set to true, sorts operations in the navigation sidebar and in the middle panel alphabetically
 * `sortTagsAlphabetically` - set to true, sorts tags in the navigation sidebar and in the middle panel alphabetically
-* `lazyRendering` - _Not implemented yet_ ~~if set, enables lazy rendering mode in ReDoc.
-This mode is useful for APIs with big number of operations (e.g. > 50).
-In this mode ReDoc shows initial screen ASAP and then renders the rest operations asynchronously while showing progress bar on the top.
-Check out the [demo](\\redocly.github.io/redoc) for the example.~~
 * `menuToggle` - if true, clicking second time on expanded menu item collapses it, default `true`.
 * `nativeScrollbars` - use native scrollbar for sidemenu instead of perfect-scroll (scrolling performance optimization for big specs).
 * `onlyRequiredInSamples` - shows only required fields in request samples.